upday/upday.github.io/_posts/blog/2016-09-06-model-view-viewmodel.md

 ---
 layout: post
 title: "Model-View-ViewModel Pattern in Android"
-description: Our choice for the upday app: the Model-View-ViewModel pattern.
-Find out what it is, how we applied it in Android and why we consider it perfect for us.
+description: Our choice for the upday app - the Model-View-ViewModel pattern.
 modified:
 categories: blog
 author: florina_muntenescu
-excerpt: Our choice for the upday app: the Model-View-ViewModel pattern.
+excerpt: Our choice for the upday app - the Model-View-ViewModel pattern.
 Find out what it is, how we applied it in Android and why we consider it perfect for us.
 tags: [Android, Architecture, MVVM]
 date: 2016-09-04T15:39:55-04:00
 ---